-- 1. Recalculate the deductible.

-- 2. Create a new deductible period.
+- 1. Recalculate the deductible. - 2.
+Create a new deductible period.

-- 3. Begin eligibility immediately.
+3. Begin eligibility immediately.

-Example 3: If Winston has no excess income in the month his income drops, and if his prospective monthly income shows no excess income, he can choose to begin eligibility immediately.
-In choosing this, he will forfeit the eligibility he would have had in the prior deductible period if he had met the prior deductible.
+Evampla If Winston has no excess income in the month his income drops, and if his prospective monthly income l 3. shows no excess income, he can choose to begin eligibility immediately.
+In choosing this, he will forfeit the eligibility he would have had in the prior deductible period if he had met the prior deductible. the englishing he would have had in the prior deductible period in he had met the prior deductible. l